jose0628/ML-Pipeline-Project/README.md

 # Disaster Response Pipeline Project

 ## Project Motivation
-In an emergency time is crucial and the rescuers or an organization can be overloaded with the ammount of messages generated during a crisis.
+In an emergency time is crucial and the rescuers or an organization can be overloaded with the amount of messages generated during a crisis.
 This project uses Machine Learning, in order to read those emergency messages and categorize them into categories.
-Therefore, emergency services can prioritize the need and saving time reading the entire message.
+Therefore, emergency services can prioritize the those messages and saving them time to read all the messages.

-The API and frontend developed gives a glimpse of the data contained in a database ad it provide the predictions for emergency messages as shown below.
+The API and frontend developed gives a glimpse of the data contained in a database and it provides the category predictions for emergency messages as shown below.

 <img src='media/project_cover.gif' width="800" height="500" />